bermejo4/IoT_Medical_Device/Paper.md

         - Internal mcu temperature.

 2. Data Collection:
-The sensors send all physics phenomena which collect to a microcontroller in form of anolog signal (many of the physiological signals are signals of this kind), that sample and cuantificate
+~~The sensors send all physics phenomena which collect to a microcontroller in form of anolog signal (many of the physiological signals are signals of this kind), that sample and cuantificate~~

 The sensors send all the physical phenomenona which have been collected to a microcontroller in the form of an analog signal (the majority of physiological signals are signals of this type) that will be responsible for sampling and quantifying (assign numerical values to the input signal) to transform it into manageable digital data.
-In some cases the signal already comes digitalized from the sensors, in this case the microcontroller only has to collect it following the communication protocol used by the sensor in question.(SPI, I2C, UART, or one of its own).
+In some cases the signal already comes digitalized from the sensors, in this case the microcontroller only has to collect it following the communication protocol used by the sensor in question (SPI, I2C, UART, or one of its own).

 {Los sensores envían todos los fenomenos físicos que recopilan a un microcontrolador en forma de señal analógica (la gran mayoría de las señales fisiológicas son señales de este tipo) que se encargará de muestrear y cuantificar (asignar valores numéricos a la señal que llega) para así transformarla en datos digitales manejables.
 En algunos casos la señal ya viene de los sensores digitalizada, en este caso el microcontrolador solo tiene que recogerla siguiendo el protocolo de comunicación que utilice el sensor en cuestión.(SPI, I2C, UART, o uno propio)}